-Performance Funding......\$39,061,000 Consistent with the performance funding program adopted by the Board of Governors at its January 2011 meeting, the performance funding pool is established annually at 2.4 percent of the System's E&G budget.
-The performance funding program measures university performance compared to multiyear targets that were established through 2016/17.
+January 2011 meeting, the performance funding program dadpted by the Board of Covernors at its January 2011 meeting, the performance funding program measures university performance compared to multiyear targets that were established through 2016/17.
 (2017/18 awards are based on 2016/17 performance.)
 As this is the last year of the current model, this program is under review.
 It is anticipated that a transitional model will be proposed to the Board this fall.
 As this review is being conducted, it is recommended that the performance funding pool be held constant at the current level of \$39.1 million.

-Dixon University Center Academic Consortium......\$1,260,000 The academic programming performed at Dixon University Center has been partially funded through the E&G appropriation for many years.
+Dixon University Center Academic Consortium\$1,260,000

+The academic programming performed at Dixon University Center has been partially funded through the E&G appropriation for many years.
 The appropriation provides for continuation of these academic services and associated maintenance of the Dixon University Center site.
 The 2017/18 recommended level provides for a two percent increase over the 2016/17 allocation of \$1,235,000, the same percent increase as occurs in the System's 2017/18 E&G appropriation.